timjogorman/RicherEventDescription/ms-amr.md

 - Attributes and parts should be referential only when effected, or when they cause, enable or prevent some other activity
   - "This was a [racially] motivated attack", "we try to hire based on [competence]"

-###### Coordination

-- Every time "and" is part of a coreference chain, it's assumed to have a set/member relation to all of its "opX" children.
-- Do not label "and" coordination as a singleton entity unless it is coreferent, or there are strong reasons to consider it a collective unit.
-   - Test: If this document was famous/important, would the referent of this "and" get a wikipedia entry?
-   - Test: If you were discussing the document, is this particular combination of entities easy to refer to?

 ###### Objects, sublocations, and low-prominence entities